KiyanYang/DotVast.HashTool.WinUI/README.md

 > [简体中文](./docs/README.zh-Hans.md)

-DotVast.HashTool.WinUI allows you to calculate the hash values of files, folders or text.
+DotVast.HashTool.WinUI allows you to calculate the hash values of files or folders.
 It is a useful tool for verifying the integrity and authenticity of your data.

 ## Features

-- Calculate the hash values of files, folders or texts.
+- Calculate the hash values of files or folders.
 - Support MD5, SHA1, SHA2, SHA3 and so on.
 See [wiki](https://github.com/KiyanYang/DotVast.HashTool.WinUI/wiki/功能#哈希算法) for more details.
 - Support drag and drop files and folder.
 - Modern and friendly user interface.